gbarone42/CutCV2/README.md

 # Final CV2: Image Border Analysis Tool

-**final_cv2.py** is an advanced Python script designed to analyze the borders of grayscale images to detect the intensity of lighting and sort images into categorized folders based on their border lighting conditions.
-This script is particularly useful for processing large volumes of images where automated sorting can save substantial time and effort.
+**final_cv2.py** is designed to analyze the borders of grayscale images to detect the intensity of lighting and sort images into categorized folders based on their border lighting conditions.

-## Prerequisites
-Before using `final_cv2.py`, ensure you have the following installed:
+#### Prerequisites, ensure you have the following installed:

-- Python 3.x: The script is compatible with Python 3.
 - OpenCV (cv2): A library used for computer vision and image processing.
 - NumPy: Essential for numerical operations on image arrays.

 ## Installation
-### Step 1: Install Python 3
-Ensure Python 3 is installed on your system.
-It can be installed from the official Python website or via a package manager on Linux.

-### Step 2: Install OpenCV
+### Install OpenCV
-OpenCV can be installed using pip.
 Run the following command:

 ``` bash
 pip install opencv-python-headless
 ```

-#### Step 3: Install NumPy
+### Install NumPy
-NumPy can also be installed via pip if it's not already installed:

 ``` bash
 pip install numpy
 ```